jcl347/JModel-Fast.ai/README.md

 - Collaborative filtering for recommendation systems
 - Model interpretation, debugging, and deployment

-The course focuses on hands-on learning with Jupyter notebooks, real-world datasets, and FastAI's high-level abstractions that simplified deep learning implementations.
+The course focuses on hands-on learning with Jupyter notebooks, real-world datasets, and FastAI's high-level abstractions that simplify deep learning implementations.

 ## Getting Started
 1. Clone the repository: